score-json/json/TSF/docs/update-process.rst

     In particular, the version of publish_documentation.yml in the original repository nlohmann/json must not replace the publish_documentation.yml of the present repository.

 .github/workflows/test_trudag_extensions.yml
-    This workflow is not present in the original nlohmann/json and must not be removed by the update.
+    This workflow is not present in the original nlohmann/json and must not be removed, or modified (besides updating the versions of tools, if necessary) by the update.

 Other entries of .github/workflows
     For every workflow, it must be ensured that they are executed on workflow_call, only.
+    The workflows check_amalgamation, codeql, dependency_review, labeler and test_trudag_extensions generate an artifact, which must not be changed.
     New workflows should be carefully reviewed.
     If it is determined that their execution within the project is beneficial, and that they do not interfere with, then they should be integrated within the parent workflow at an appropriate place.
+    It is strongly recommended that the new workflow produces an artifact on success, and that the validator check_artifact_exists is adapted accordingly.
     If nlohmann deletes any of the currently executed workflows, in particular check_amalgamation.yml, codeql.yml, dependency_review.yml, labeler.yml, test_trudag_extensions.yml and ubuntu.yml, then it is strongly recommended to keep the currently executed version, since the automatic validator check_artifact_exists depends on the existence of these workflows.
     In case that it is determined that these workflows should be deleted also in the documented copy of nlohmann/json, then the validator check_artifact_exists and all its occurrences must be adapted accordingly.

-.github/workflows
-    THIS REQUIRES A TAD MORE WORK THAN I WOULD LIKE.
+changelog.md
+    It must be ensured that the changes of the update are properly described in the file Changelog.md.

 Necessary adaptations of the documentation